odino/odino.github.com/source/_posts/2018-07-07-advertising-on-twitter-give-us-your-personal-data-or-were-going-to-bomb-your-timeline-with-nsfw-sexual-ads.markdown

 with the spirit of "giving back" to the community whatever I used to share on [my personal blog](https://odino.org) as well.

-FCC is a very interesting publications, and one of the personalities I got to "discover" was [Quincy Larson](https://twitter.com/ossia); it was by following Quincy that I discovered I could opt-out of Twitter's ad tracking, something that turned out to be quite of a journey.
+FCC is a very interesting publication, and one of the personalities I got to "discover" was [Quincy Larson](https://twitter.com/ossia); it was by following Quincy that I discovered I could opt-out of Twitter's ad tracking, something that turned out to be quite of a journey.